ibexa/documentation-developer/docs/content_management/data_migration/data_migration.md

 You can use migrations in projects that require the same data to be present across multiple instances.
 They can be useful for project templates.
-Migrations are able to store shared data, so they can be applied for each new project you start, or incrementally upgrade older projects to your new standard, if needed.
-They are a developer-friendly tool that allows you to share data without writing code.
+Migrations are able to store shared data, so they can be applied for each new project you start, or incrementally upgrade older projects to your new standard, if needed. they're a developer-friendly tool that allows you to share data without writing code.

 You can run data migrations either with a command, or with the [PHP API](data_migration_api.md).